Should I Ask for More in a Car Accident Lawsuit? Expert Legal Strategies

 2. What happens if I reject the insurance company's settlement offer?

 Rejecting an offer allows continued negotiations or filing a lawsuit if necessary.
-Insurance companies often increase offers when faced with potential litigation costs.
+Insurance companies may increase offers when faced with potential litigation costs.

 3. How long do I have to accept or reject a settlement offer?